lcfr-eth/EthCrypt/README.md

 Use [ECIES](https://medium.com/asecuritysite-when-bob-met-alice/elliptic-curve-integrated-encryption-scheme-ecies-encrypting-using-elliptic-curves-dc8d0b87eaa) to encrypt text and files <= 1G using an ethereum public key.

-Decrypt using corresponding public key.
+Decrypt using corresponding private key.

 # Usage
 Requires the Public Key of an ethereum account to encrypt the data with.